 Heterozygous FH (HeFH)4,5

-- Heterozygous FH is a genetic disorder (1 inherited FH-causing mutation) that affects about 1 in 250 people and increases the likelihood of having coronary heart disease at a younger age.
+- Affects about 1 in 250 people and increases the likelihood of having coronary heart disease at a younger age.

 - One of the main signs of HeFH is LDL-C levels over 190 mg/dL in adults and over 160 mg/dL in children.

-- For these patients, exercising and healthy eating habits are important; but often not enough to reduce LDL-C to a healthy/safe level.
+- Exercise and healthy eating habits are important; but often not enough to reduce LDL-C to a healthy/safe level in these patients.

 Homozygous FH (HoFH)4-6

-- This is a life-threatening disease originally characterized by cholesterol levels >500 mg/dL, extensive xanthomas, and marked premature and progressive ASCVD.
+- HofH is a life-threatening disease originally characterized by cholesterol levels >500 mg/dL, extensive xanthomas, and marked premature and progressive ASCVD.

 Atherosclerosis is a leading cause of death and loss of productive years of life worldwide.7 Research supporting the role of cholesterol in arterial plaque formation has led to the cholesterol hypothesis for atherosclerosis.